 Even the best of us make mistakes, forget payments, and run into financial emergencies.
 So, what happens next?
 More importantly, how long does bad credit stay on your credit report?

 From your monthly utility bills and mortgage payments, to your student loan debt and personal loans, your financial history follows you through your credit report.
-Making sure you stay on top of your personal finances and managing your money is essential in keeping that record clean.
+It is vital to ensure you stay on top of your personal finances to keep your record clean.

 Most negative financial transactions will stay on your credit history report for about seven years.
 However, the length of time you’ll see the missed payment actually depends on the type of bill and the reporter.

 Below, you’ll find some of the most common bad credit situations.
 We will tell you how long you can expect them to stay on your file.

 This information can help you understand various factors.
 Those factors include when and how your record can be wiped clean.

 Having a student loan or low balance credit card is not necessarily a bad thing.
 However, those things still appear on credit reports.